Northumbria Police officer groomed vulnerable single mothers

 After inviting her to a local park he kissed her on the lips - something the woman did not expect, the court was told, leading to the charge of indecent assault.

 Leask faced disciplinary proceedings in 2002 over the incident and was moved from his beat but was not prosecuted at the time.
+He left the force in the mid-2000s.

 Nicholas Lane, mitigating, said Leask had recently been widowed and had caring responsibilities for two of his six adult children.